neutor/bite-sized-aws/README.md

 Handcrafted with love CloudFormation templates and Python apps for simple, standalone tasks.
 Idea is similar to concept of the Unix philosophy - "Do one thing and do it well."

-Most folders are standalone Cloudformation template to deploy the thing or a single python script to do the task.
+Most folders are standalone Cloudformation templates to deploy the thing or a single python script to do the task.

 The template has Parameters you need to fill.
 Go to AWS Console / Cloudformation and press "Create Stack".
 Use "new resources" and "upload template".

-The script will have some default settings to set before running.
+The scripts may have some default settings, change it before running.
 You need to setup your AWS CLI with profile(s), even if it is a single account.

 ## static-s3-website